-A college professor is a teacher at a four year college or university.
+A college professor is a teacher at a college or university.
 Professors help students increase their understanding of particular subjects and philosophies.
-In addition to teaching, professors typically have research requirements.
+In addition to teaching, professors may have research requirements.
 These requirements vary depending on the academic institution and subject.

 Direct and coordinate activities to implement institution policies, procedures, and practices concerning granting of extending lines of credit, commercial loans, real estate loans, and consumer credit loans.
 Support the day to day international field financial operations, assuring good customer service, communication, and coordination with headquarters.

 Bookkeeping is the process of recording accounting information for a business.
 There are several types of positions needed to help the company accurately record information and pay employees and vendors.
 The accounting major at Grace College prepares graduates to easily handle these positions.
 Graduates will also have the knowledge needed to be quickly promoted to bookkeeping and payroll supervisory positions within the company.

 The Grace College School of Business helped me find an internship my senior year working in accounting.
 This helped launch my career so that when I graduated, I immediately had a job.
 In the three and a half years since graduation, I have risen to the level of Senior Cost Analyst and have worked as an interim controller.
 Grace College helped prepare me for real world experience, as well as helping me polish my resume and get a job after college.
 One of the most useful skills that I learned at Grace was an in-depth knowledge of Excel, which has helped give me an advantage over people with more work experience.